 Wealthfront is a company that uses software to automate your choice of investments based on your tolerance to risk tolerance and modern portfolio theory.
 Modern portfolio theory states that trying to time the market and pick stocks is a fool’s errand.
 The smart move is to invest in a well-diversified portfolio based on a selection of asset classes chosen for their complimentary risk and return potentials.

-Although ultra-wealthy people are unlikely to fire their wealth management advisers any time soon, software-based investing is low-cost and efficient option for most people.
+Although ultra-wealthy people are unlikely to fire their wealth management advisers any time soon, software-based investing is a low-cost and efficient option for most people.

 Once you register on Wealthfront’s website you are asked some simple questions to determine what type of investor your are.
 Then Wealthfront creates a portfolio of stocks, bonds and other asset tailored to your tolerance to risk.